dialoguemd/covid-19/src/regions/ca/info/faq/18_do-at-risk.md

 If contact cannot be avoided, take the following precautions:

-- keep at least 2 metres between yourself and the other people
+- Keep at least 2 metres between yourself and the other people
 - Wear a mask when with others
 - Give a friendly wave instead of a handshake, kiss or hug
 - Keep interactions brief